The History of the Half Moon / Black and White Cookie

 To bake: The New York Times has the definitive recipe, along with everything you’ve ever wanted to know about Black and White Seinfeld references.
 A Cook Grows in Brooklyn has a modern photo-essay recipe that looks pretty.

-A Half Moon cookie should ALWAYS be:
+In my opinion…a Half Moon cookie should ALWAYS be:

 - Bought in a bakery.